ansys/api-eigen-example/doc/source/users_guide/index.rst

    python src/ansys/eigen/python/grpc/server.py

-This will deploy the server by its default parameters, though you can always deploy it manually if you prefer by calling the ``serve()`` method inside the module:
+This deploys the server by its default parameters, though you can always deploy it manually if you prefer by calling the ``serve()`` method inside the module:

 .. code:: python